-I was talking to a movie producer yesterday who has about eighty films to his credit, and he was telling me some war stories about how producers and directors had destroyed various actors’ careers.
+I was talking once to a movie producer who has about eighty films to his credit, and he was telling me some war stories about how producers and directors had destroyed various actors’ careers.
 In one case, it was totally by accident.
 A child actor had graduated to his first starring role in his early twenties, and when he came on the set he acted a bit pretentious, refusing to take advice from his director, treating others with disdain, trying to steal every scene—the usual crud.

 Rather than take him to task, the producer suggested to the director that they “give him his head,” the way that you allow a horse to go where it will at times, and then handle the problem in editing.
 The director did exactly that, and then in editing did his best to “cut the star out of the movie.”
 He said that he got creative, using the reaction shots from the wrong scenes, and so on.
 In the end, the movie worked quite well—enough to receive broad critical acclaim and land the young star in a larger movie.

 But the actor’s career ended abruptly.
 The next producer fired the actor relatively early in the shoot, and the fallout in Hollywood was big enough so that the young star never worked again.

 I was impressed with my producer friend’s diplomacy.
 It would have been very difficult to find yourself butting heads with the star of your movie, and then looking for ways to work around the problems that he had created.

 In the Writing Industry

 Yet I realized that this is something that we do as writers all of the time.
 Very often, particularly early in a novel, you’ll find that certain characters are a bit long-winded, or you discover that they have problems that seem more intriguing than you wanted them to be, or you get in a mood to really explore a character’s inner life, or to describe a scene in such detail that it kills the pacing.